 - if you are working with latex, acrylic, or water-based paint, choose synthetic brushes (nylon, taklon, etc.).

 Shapes and sizes

 There are 8 main shapes of brushes.
 Each shape can be represented by a variety of sizes.
 Each shape is used for some specific purposes.

 When you’re starting painting your first canvas you’ll probably need only 3 types of brushes: round one, flat, and a detailed round brush, or to directly purchase a brush set.

 When you’re painting furniture or walls with a brush, you will need a flat brush, and a 2-3 inch angle brush for details, frames, and edges.

 The full brushes buyer’s guide for painting is here.

 Choose brushes with long bristles as short bristles are more likely to leave streaks and marks.

-Even if you are an experienced painter, you need to renew brushes.
+Even if you are an experienced painter, you need to renew your brushes.
 The older a brush is, the more likely it will begin to lose bristles.
-Over time a brush become rougher, even if you clean it properly every time, it is still affected by all the times you used and cleaned it.
+Over time a brush becomes rougher, even if you clean it properly every time, it is still affected by all the times you used and cleaned it.

 If you see that the brush can no longer hold the shape, it is time to buy a new one.